JamesWrightDev/my-newer-/data/posts/example.md

+---
+title: new content
+---
-# This is an Example Page
+# This is an Example Page12